herraa1/omega-case-x3l-v1/floppy-tray.md

 ## Laser cutting

-The floppy disk drive tray CAD design has 3 layers that must be processed in this order:
+The floppy disk drive tray CAD design requires a 3mm thick acrylic sheet and has 3 layers that must be processed in this order:

 |    Layer Name   | Color | Operation | Required  |             Comment            | Processing Order |
 |:---------------:|-------|:---------:|-----------|:------------------------------:|:----------------:|